 <<Provide narrative recommendation regarding acceptability of professional and general liability insurance, and other coverages as applicable.
 For example: “The new borrower’s professional and general liability insurance was analyzed in accordance with Handbook 4232.1, Section II Production, Chapter 14 and Appendix 14.1.
 The property has XX current potential (threatened) insurance claims at this time as reflected on the certification provided by the borrower.
 It is {lender’s} opinion that the information provided above and in the application sufficiently demonstrates that the existing professional liability coverage meets HUD’s requirements and that the risk from professional liability issues is sufficiently addressed.
 No modifications to the current coverage are recommended.”>>

 Mortgage Loan Determinants

 Overview

-The mortgage loan criteria shown on form HUD-92264a-ORCF are summarized as follows:
+The mortgage loan criteria shown on Form HUD-92264a-ORCF are summarized as follows: